Nanaimo Innovation Academy

 The main relationships we intently foster are between:

 It takes time for a teacher and child to develop a connection to the point at which the teacher can truly understand the child, their interests, and their needs.
+The children must trust their teacher.
 Children build trust by being in a steady, caring, and safe environment over time.
-At Nanaimo Innovation Academy, we strive to provide an ideal work environment resulting in minimal staff turnover.
+At Nanaimo Innovation Academy, we strive to provide an ideal work environment resulting in minimal staff turnover so that these strong relationships are maintained over time.

 Parents are a child’s primary and most influential teacher.
 Parental involvement is critical to the creation of a learning community for children.
 Our teachers learn from parents about their child to best support them.
 Open and regular communication between teachers and parents is a critical component of our philosophy.
 It may take form in many ways, but parents are welcome to join us and play an active role in their child’s learning experiences.
 Parents, both their skills and ideas, are very valuable to our community.